Council Accountability

 2017 Councillor visitors

-Council duties, compensation and benefits
+Council duties, compensation, and benefits

 The Municipal Government Act R.S.A.
 2000, c.
 M-26 outlines the role of a Councillor and how City Council can make decisions through bylaws or resolutions.

-On September 23, 2002, Council passed Bylaw 31M2002 which established the Council Compensation Review Committee (“CCRC”).
+On September 23, 2002, Council passed Bylaw 31M2002 which established the Council Compensation Review Committee (CCRC).
 This Committee is responsible for making recommendations to Council regarding its remuneration, pension, benefits and other forms of compensation, or levels thereof.

-Council Compensation and Benefits
+Councillor Duties, Compensation and Benefits

 Council compensation